Zan-e Rooz

 Zan-e Rooz or Zan-e Rouz or Zan-e Ruz (زن روز) is an Iranian weekly women's magazine published in Tehran, Iran since 1965.
 From its founding until the 1990s Zan-e Rooz was the most popular magazine in Iran.

 History

-The first issue of Zan-e Rooz hit the newstands of Tehran on 27 February 1965 and was an immediate success.
-The inaugural issue was published by the Kayhan Institute, with a print run of 15,000 copies, by 1968 had the magazine had a print run of 140,000 copies.
-Its main rival was Ettelaat-e Banuvan, however, Zan-e Rooz quickly became more popular.
-Majid Davami, was the founder of the publication as served as editor-in-chief until 1979.
+The first issue of Zan-e Rooz hit the newsstands of Tehran on 27 February 1965 and was an immediate success.
+Published by the Kayhan Institute, the magazine had an initial print run of 15,000 copies.
+By 1968 its circulation had reached 140,000 copies, making it one of Iran's highest-circulating periodicals.
+Its principal rival was Ettelaat-e Banuvan, although Zan-e Rooz soon surpassed it in popularity.
+The magazine was founded by Majid Davami, who conceived the idea for ‘‘Zan-e Rooz’’ following a journalism study trip to the United States.
+After returning to Iran, he proposed the project to Mostafa Mesbahzadeh, who approved its launch through the Kayhan Institute.
+Davami developed the magazine’s editorial concept and served as its editor-in-chief until 1979.